madmachineio/mm-sdk/README.md

 ## Download an executable to the board

-After a successful building, there would be `.build/release/feather.bin` in your project directory.
+After a successful building, there would be `.build/release/micro.bin` in your project directory.
 Note that the `.build` directory is hiden by default.

 Follow those steps to download the executable:

 1. Insert SD card to the board and connect the it to your computer through an USB cable
 2. Press the **Download** button and wait the onboard RGB LED turns to static **green**)
 2. A USB disk drive should be mounted on your computer
-3. Copy the `feather.bin` to the SD card root directory
+3. Copy the `micro.bin` to the SD card root directory
 4. Eject the USB drive and the program would run automatically

 ## Download an executable to the board using command(Only on macOS now)